-By timothy from Slashdot's where-to-begin department
+By timothy from Slashdot's upsetting-the-big-apple-cartel department

 writes with a story about research from scientists at MIT, Cornell and elsewhere